findy-network/findy-network.github.io/content/en/blog/replace-indy/index.md

    doesn't isolate parts like ledger from other parts like a wallet in a right way, etc.

-   - Indy SDK has too many dynamic library dependencies when compared to the what those libraries achieve.
+   - Indy SDK has too many dynamic library dependencies when compared to what those libraries achieve.

-2. No one in the SSI industry seems to be able to find perfect focus
+2. No one in the SSI industry seems to be able to find perfect focus.

    - There are too few solutions running in production (yes, globally as well) which would give us needed references to drive a good design from.